 Lincoln Power Wave power sources utilizes a control scheme known as adaptive control in all pulse modes.
-Because the Power Wave utilizes adaptive control, it can adjust the pulsing parameters based on changes in the arc due to changes in the electrical stickout of the electrode.
-(Contact Tip to Work Distance(CTWD) is the distance from the contact to the work piece.)
+Because the Power Wave utilizes adaptive control, it can adjust the pulsing parameters based on changes in the arc due to changes in the electrical sitckout of the electrode.
+(Electrical stickout is the distance from the contact to to the workpiece.)
 The Power Wave is optimized for use with a .75" stickout.
 The adaptive behavior is programmed to support a stickout range from .5" to 1.25".
 In the low and high end of the wire feed speed ranges of most processes, the adaptive behavior may be restricted.
 This is a physical restriction due to reaching the edge of the operating range for the process.